verrazzano/docs/content/en/docs/uninstall/backup/argocd.md

   ```
 {{< /clipboard >}}

-  **NOTE**: The Argo CD back up and restore operation is supported _only_ on `prod` installation profiles with a multinode Argo CD configuration.

 2. After Velero is enabled, verify that the Velero pods are running in the `verrazzano-backup` namespace.
 {{< clipboard >}}